aai-institute/practical-ai-act/docs/engineering-practice/data-governance/data-versioning.md

 In addition to availability, security, and fault tolerance, it is necessary that the data version control system can be easily interfaced with in AI application code.
 This usually means that a selection of API clients or SDKs is available for a variety of programming languages, which allows developers to efficiently interface with the data VCS.

-4. **Security**
+4. **Security.**

-A data version control system should implement role-based access control (RBAC) and restrict access to data to authorized personal and systems only.
+A data version control system should implement role-based access control (RBAC) and restrict access to data to authorized personnel and systems only.

 ## Interoperability